Oxsomi/core3/docs/OxC3_tool.md

 `-include-dir` can be used to add only a single include directory to search for includes (aside from relative includes).

-`//myFile.hlsl` specifies builtin shaders, such as `//types.hlsl` and `//resources.hlsl` which are bindings to be compatible with OxC3.
+`@myFile.hlsl` specifies builtin shaders, such as `@types.hlsl` and `@resources.hlsl` which are bindings to be compatible with OxC3.
 This can also access NV specific HLSL extensions when DXIL is used as a target.

 ### Preprocess